swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 #### <a name="ContiguousStorage"></a>A `ContiguousStorage` protocol

 An earlier version of this proposal proposed a `ContiguousStorage` protocol by which a type could indicate that it can provide a `Span`. `ContiguousStorage` would form a bridge between generically-typed interfaces and a performant concrete implementation.
+It would supersede the rejected [SE-0256](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0256-contiguous-collection.md).

 For example, for the hypothetical base64 decoding library mentioned in the [motivation](#Motivation) section, a possible API could be: